Ale-Deto04/SpMV_Optimization/openmp/README.md

 qsub sequential_pbs_template.pbs
 ```

-The script automatically compiles and runs the program on the HPC cluster 10 times for matrix.
+The script automatically compiles and runs the program on the HPC cluster 10 times per matrix.
 Results will appear in the current directory once the execution is completed.

-`perf` output is printed on the `stderr`
+**Notice**: `perf` output is printed on the `stderr`.

 #### Parallel execution